-The deliverable (D) 1.6 Report on the Service Portfolio describes the update on EXCELLERAT's approach to develop and evolve its service portfolio.
+The deliverable (D) 1.7 Final Report on the Service Portfolio describes EXCELLERAT's final approach to develop and evolve its service portfolio along with the service portfolio's final state.
 The initial service portfolio was defined and described in D4.1 "Application Fields and Competence Map".
-The methodology how EXCELLERAT will develop this initial set of services towards a portfolio of fully marketable services was initially described in D4.2.
-This deliverable is considered as an update of D4.2.
+The methodology how EXCELLERAT was developing this initial set of services towards a portfolio of fully marketable services was initially described in D4.2.
+In D1.6 an intermediate update was given after two years of project runtime.
+This deliverable is in turn considered as a minor update of D1.6.
+Minor since the methodology to deduct service as well as the services to be implemented were already fixed in D1.6.
+And it can be stated that with D5.6, the final release of the service portal the implementation of the services as described in D1.6 was achieved.

-With respect to the evolution of the service portfolio it is elaborated on, how the methodology applied to derive further service requirements from the work done within the use cases during the first 24 project months enabled the alignment of the service requests to the perspectives of the different actors involved in the development of the Exascale engineering cycle.
-Further on, the deliverable presents the explicit topics of the service requests formulated by the EXCELLERAT use-cases along with their mapping to different actor perspectives and service categories which finally forms the initial marketable service layout implemented via the EXCELLERAT portal.
-The current deliverable will also summarize the consulting topics that driven from the user requirements and will be explained particularly in D4.6.
+With respect to the evolution of the service portfolio it is elaborated on, how the methodology applied to derive service requirements from the work done within executed use cases enables the alignment of service requests to the perspectives of the different actors involved in the development of the Exascale engineering cycle.
+Further on, the deliverable presents the explicit topics of the service requests formulated by the EXCELLERAT use-cases during the first funding phase along with their mapping to different actor perspectives and service categories which finally forms the marketable service layout implemented via the EXCELLERAT portal.